Nitrux/nitrux-bug-tracker/README.md

 ## How do I write a reasonable feature request?

-- A feature request should be specific.
+- Be specific.
+Define exactly what you want and why.
-- Include images that would make the request tangible.
+- Visualize it.
+Include images or mockups that make the request clear.
-- Reference factual content in support of your request.
+- Back it up.
+Reference factual content or use cases to support your request.

 ## What should I not do?

-- Avoid being vague about the benefits (or possible drawbacks).
+- Don't be vague about the benefits or possible drawbacks.
-- Don't leave the specifics up to the community.
-While this is your feature request, it should clearly outline what you think.
-Unclear requests may be closed as too broad or unclear.
+- Don't rely on the community to figure it out.
+While this is your request, you must clearly outline the implementation or goal.
+Unclear requests may be closed.
-- Avoid emotional discussions or motivations.
+- Avoid emotional arguments.
+Stick to technical or practical reasons.
-- Don't ask for the moon; be realistic.
-- Avoid filing a feature request against software not maintained or developed by Nitrux.
+- Be realistic.
+Keep the scope of the request achievable.
+- Do not file requests for upstream software.
-    - For example, Nitrux can't add a new feature to GIMP like tilt-shift effects
+    - For example: Nitrux cannot add "tilt-shift effects" to GIMP; that is a request for GIMP developers.
-    - On the contrary, Nitrux can add a missing driver or firmware file, CLI utility, or (put into consideration) another GUI application to the default selection.
+    - However, Nitrux can add missing drivers, firmware, CLI utilities, or consider adding a new GUI application to the default selection.
+- Do not use the Bug Tracker for general ideas or policy debates.
+    - For such circumstances, please open a [discussion](https://github.com/orgs/Nitrux/discussions).

 ----